Due to COVID 19 outbreak, most teachers opted for online teaching. This means working from home which is a huge deviation from our usual routines.

 <<Looking for the best outlet to reduce stress?
 We have reviewed 8 stress reliever toys to help you feel better.
 Grab yours now!

 6 Delightful Ways on How to Reduce Stress When You Work from Home

 1. Establish a Quiet and Healthy Workspace

-With your work responsibilities as an online teacher, you deserve to have a peaceful and healthy workspace at home.
-For the reason that a cluttered workspace is one of the ingredients of stress occurrence, you should not settle for what can be but for what should be.
+With our work responsibilities as online teachers, we deserve a peaceful and healthy workspace at home.
+A cluttered workspace is one of the ingredients of stress.

 I consider myself so lucky to have my home office.
 I need it.
 I can’t lead a discussion nor facilitate a lesson in noisy and cluttered surroundings.
-Speaking from experience, having a spare room as your home office will cut up the overwhelming scene of working with your family members around.
+Speaking from experience, having a spare room as a home office will cut off the overwhelming scenes of working with your family members around.